Cleaning Prices in Georgia — 2026 Rates

 How much do house cleaners charge in Georgia?

 Based on BLS wage data, house cleaners in Georgia typically charge between $31 and $42 per hour.
-The actual rate depends on the job type (standard vs. deep cleaning), square footage, and whether the cleaner supplies their own materials.
+The actual rate depends on the job type, scope, and whether materials are included.

 Are cleaning prices in Georgia higher or lower than the national average?

 Cleaning labor costs in Georgia are 4.4% below the national average.
-The BLS-reported hourly wage for housekeeping workers in Georgia is $14.50, compared to $15.17 nationally.
+The BLS-reported hourly wage in Georgia is $14.50, compared to $15.17 nationally.

 How should I price a cleaning job in Georgia?

 Start with your labor cost ($14.50/hr in Georgia), apply a 2.5x markup to cover overhead, supplies, insurance, and profit.
 That puts your customer-facing rate around $31–$42/hr.
-Then adjust for job scope: deep cleans and move-outs command higher rates.
+Then adjust for job scope: complex jobs command higher rates.

 What affects cleaning prices across Georgia?

-The biggest factors are metro vs. rural (cities within Georgia can vary 30–40%), job type (standard cleaning vs. deep cleaning vs. post-construction), and frequency.
-Weekly recurring clients cost less per visit because there's no re-quoting or onboarding.
+The biggest factors are metro vs. rural (cities within Georgia can vary 30–40%), job complexity, and recurring vs. one-time work.
+Recurring contracts cost less per visit because there's no re-quoting or onboarding.

 Create a cleaning proposal with Georgia rates